ionic-team/capacitor-site/docs-md/ios/troubleshooting.md

 ## CocoaPods: Failed to connect to GitHub

-This error can happen on Mac's with an old version of openssl and ruby installed, since GitHub restricted the allowed cryptographic protocols when accessing repos.
+This error can happen on Macs with an old version of openssl and ruby installed, since GitHub restricted the allowed cryptographic protocols when accessing repos.

 The solution is to update openssl and update Ruby: